EU rules in this area

 Expert groups and stakeholder platforms

 This group – consisting of company law professors and professionals - advises the Commission in the preparation of company law initiatives.
 The group was first set up in 2014 and renewed its membership in 2019 following a new call for applications in light of new challenges for company law and corporate governance.
-For more information on its work see the link.
+Find more information on the ICLEG group and on its work.

 Online Platform on Corporate Governance